-**Fig. 1**: (left) Climate variable to reconstruct (*e.g.* mean annual temperature).
+**Fig. 1**: This figure illustrates how CREST uses modern observation data to infer PDFs. (left) Climate variable to reconstruct (*e.g.* mean annual temperature).
 (Right) Four distinct plant taxa living in that region and having a preference for the darker climates (*e.g.* a preference for colder climates).
-These four species produce undistinguisable pollen grains and, therefore, define a 'pollen type'.
+These four species produce indistinguishable pollen grains and, therefore, define a 'pollen type'.
 This example is based on pseudo-data.

-Fig. 1: (left) Climate variable to reconstruct (e.g. mean annual temperature).
+Fig. 1: This figure illustrates how CREST uses modern observation data to infer PDFs. (left) Climate variable to reconstruct (e.g. mean annual temperature).
 (Right) Four distinct plant taxa living in that region and having a preference for the darker climates (e.g. a preference for colder climates).
-These four species produce undistinguisable pollen grains and, therefore, define a ‘pollen type’.
+These four species produce indistinguishable pollen grains and, therefore, define a ‘pollen type’.
 This example is based on pseudo-data.

-Two steps are necessary to create the taxon-climate probabilistic link when the fossils cannot be identified at the species level (e.g. pollen grains identified at the genus or family level).
-First, following the process above, a parametric PDF is created for each of the species producing the same type of pollen grains, and then, these PDFs are grouped together to create a higher-order PDF representing the pollen type, with each species being weighted as a function of the extent of its distribution (Fig. 2).
-One assumption of the model is that species with larger distributions are considered more likely to have produced the pollen grain observed in the absence of independent evidence.
-No additional assumptions are made concerning the shapes of these pollen PDFs, thus allowing them to be multimodal if different species/groupings exhibit different climate requirements.
+A second step is necessary to create the taxon-climate probabilistic link when the fossils cannot be identified at the species level (e.g. pollen grains identified at the genus or family level).
+Initially, a parametric PDF is created for each species that produces similar pollen grains.
+These individual PDFs are then combined into a higher-order PDF to represent the entire pollen type (Fig. 2).
+CREST does not impose specific shapes on the pollen PDFs, allowing them to reflect the full range of climate preferences exhibited by different species.
 It is worth noting that the process can be used with incomplete distribution data because CREST uses parametric functions to define the species PDFs.
 Reconstructions from modern [1] and fossil [6-9] data suggest that robust PDFs can still be obtained from truncated geographical distributions, provided that the full range of the climatic tolerance of the species is well covered in the climate space [10].

 **Fig. 2**: Climate responses of the four plant species presented on **Fig. 1** (coloured curves).
 Their individual responses are combined together to create the response of the pollen taxon in black.
 The histogram inset represents the distribution of the climate space available (white) and which part of this climate space is occupied by at least one species (in black).